About us

 Reviews and key achievements

 We periodically undertake or commission a review of how the national SPF is performing.
-These reviews take the form of a heat check or more in-depth stocktake.
+These reviews take the form of heat checks or more a in-depth stocktake.
 We also periodically identify and showcase our key achievements.
 See below our reviews and key achievements since 2019.